DHTMLX/docs-diagram/docs/shapes/default_shapes.md

 # Basic sets of shapes

-The DHTMLX Diagram library provides you with sets of types of shapes that you can use to build your diagram.
+The DHTMLX Diagram library provides you with sets of shapes types that you can use to build your diagram.
 Each mode of Diagram [default](#shapes-in-the-default-mode), [org chart](#shapes-in-the-org-chart-mode) and [mindmap](#shapes-in-the-mindmap-mode) has a *basic set* of shapes types.

 :::note
 The basic type of shapes is predefined for a particular Diagram mode.
 However, a shape of any type can be added into the diagram of any mode.